tjdwill/cpp-notes/basics/static-initialization-order.md

 With all of the information above, let's return to the code sample.
-In `foo`, a static data member is defined. `bar`, a separate component/translation unit, defines a global variable that references the `foo` static data member.
-Both the static data member and the global variable are non-local variables with static storage duration,meaning they are to be initialized before `main` executes.
+In `foo`, a static data member is defined. `bar`, a separate component/translation unit, defines a global variable that references the `Foo::kNameFromId` static data member.
+Both the static data member and the global variable are non-local variables with static storage duration, meaning they are to be initialized before `main` executes.

 However, because they live in separate TUs, there is no specified order in which these two variables, `Foo::kNameFromId` and `kDoubleFromName`, are to be